akretion/laposte_api/README.md

 - So Colissimo (on roadmap: partially implemented : DO NOT USE for now)

+#Motivation

+The first objective of this code is to provide to applications ZPL files generation?
+The first application in which it is used is OpenERP.

 #Installation

 The easiest way to install laposte_api: